 Final Fantasy III Beyond Final Fantasy III

 Final Fantasy has alway been a series that has carries over recurring elements or themes.
-For Final fantasy III, a number of its aspects have been referenced or carried over to later games.
+For Final Fantasy III, a number of its aspects have been referenced or carried over to later games.
 It is unlikely that this will be a full list, but here's some examples of how later games reference III:

 Final Fantasy